hannestschofenig/draft-ietf-cose-falcon/draft-ietf-cose-falcon.md

 ---
-title: "TODO - Your title"
+title: "JOSE and COSE Encoding for Falcon"
-abbrev: "TODO - Abbreviation"
+abbrev: "JOSE and COSE Encoding for Falcon"
-category: info
+category: std

 docname: draft-ietf-cose-falcon-latest
 submissiontype: IETF  # also: "independent", "editorial", "IAB", or "IRTF"